 \subsubsection{Universal Guidance}

-MatterGen proposed a classifier-free guidance (CFG) trained on set of selected stable compounds.
-The CFG allows guiding the backward diffusion process toward a desired result, such as a stable structure, without requiring an additional classifier layer (more details in the SI~\ref{a:cfg}).
-The main issue with the CFG method is that one needs to retrain the model for each specific new set of conditions.
-Otherwise the model is out-of-distribution, and can yield irrelevant results, especially if the conditions are far from those used for training.
-To overcome this issue, the Universal Guidance method \cite{bansal2023universal} (the notations introduced in SI~\ref{a:notation}) uses an off-the-shelf loss function $\ell$.
-Although in the original report on this method,~\cite{bansal2023universal} only the Variance Preserving (VP) case was considered, here we need both VP and Variance Exploding (VE), so that we consider the general case.
-To integrate both VE and FP, we propose a different formulation of the approach:
+MatterGen uses classifier-free guidance (CFG) trained on a set of selected stable compounds.
+The CFG allows to guide the backward diffusion process toward a desired result, such as a stable structure, without requiring an additional classifier layer (more details in SI~3.2).
+The main issue with the CFG is that one needs to retrain the model for each specific new set of conditions.
+Otherwise, the model is out-of-distribution, and can yield irrelevant results, especially if the conditions are far from those used for training.
+To overcome this issue, the Universal Guidance method \cite{bansal2023universal} (details provided in SI~2) uses an off-the-shelf loss function as guidance for diffusion.
+We consider the following formulation:

 Indeed, the negative log-likelihood is a measure of the model's performance widely used in machine learning.
-We use here the cross-entropy loss $\ell$ that measures how strongly the condition $C$ is violated by $z_t$; $f$ is an objective function that evaluates a specific property of $z_t$ and compares it to the condition $C$.
-The estimation of the property is, however, challenging for noisy samples, especially if $f$ is a black-box machine learning model trained on clean samples only.
-The Universal Guidance method replaces $z_t$ by $\hat{z}_{0|t}$, the estimation of $z_0$ at timestep $t$, which is the predicted final sample:
+We use here the cross-entropy loss $\ell$ that measures how strongly the condition $C$ is violated by $z_t$; $f$ is an objective function that evaluates a specific property of $z_t$ and compares it to condition $C$.
+However, estimating the property is challenging for noisy samples, especially if $f$ is a black-box machine learning model trained on clean samples only.
+The Universal Guidance method replaces $z_t$ by $\hat{z}_{0|t}$, the estimate of $z_0$ at timestep $t$, which is the predicted final sample: